-Format for the U ser ID Field in the Login Definition n Type of Authentication Provider Account Qualifier for the User ID Example Additional Informati Windows local account the name of the machine If you access resources using a local Windows account that is named tara on a computer that is named mymachine.win.orionsports.com , you should have a login that includes a user ID of either mymachine \ tara or tara@mymachine .
-For details about how domains are handled, see Understanding How Hos Handle Domains.
-Windows network account the name of the Windows network domain If you access resources using a Windows network account that is named tara in a Windows network domain that is named WINNT , you should have a login that includes a user ID or either WINNT\tara of tara@WINNT .
-For details about how domains are handled, see Understanding How Hos Handle Domains. the name of the Windows network domain If you access resources using an Microsoft Active Directory account that is named tara in a Windows network domain that is named WINNT , you should have a login that includes a user ID or either WINNT \ tara or tara@WINNT .
-For details, see Specifyin Authentication Providers Domains When Starting Servers. specified in the If you access resources using an LDAP account that is named tara and the target server is invoked using -authproviderdomain (LDAP:Sales) then you should have a login that For details, see Specifyin Authentication Providers Domains When Starting Servers.
-Unix or z/OS account none Note: If the includes a user ID of tara@Sales .
-If you access resources using a Unix or z/OS operating system account that is named tara , you For details about using th AUTHPROVIDERDOM option, see Specifying option is used when the target server is invoked, you can user ID of tara .
+Format for the U ser ID Field in the Login Definition n Type of Authentication Provider Account Qualifier for the User ID Example Additional Informati Windows local account the name of the machine named mymachine.win.orionsports.com, you should have a login that For details about how domains are handled, see Understanding How Hos Handle Domains.
+Windows network account the name of the Windows network domain named tara in a Windows network domain that is named WINNT , For details about how domains are handled, see Understanding How Hos Handle Domains. the name of the Windows network domain Windows network domain that is named WINNT , you should have a For details, see Specifyin Authentication Providers Domains When Starting Servers.
+LDAP Directory the name of the domain that is specified in the AUTHPROVIDERDOMAIN option when the target server is invoked using -authproviderdomain For details, see Specifyin Authentication Providers Domains When Starting Servers. account none If you access resources using a UNIX or z/OS operating system For details about using th AUTHPROVIDERDOM option, see Specifying should have a login that includes a user ID of tara.
+Note: If the target server is invoked using -authproviderdomain (HOSTUSER:Sales) then you should have a login that includes a user ID of either Sales\tara or tara@Sales.
 Authentication Providers Domains When Starting Servers.
-Users Authenticated via Trusted User Mechanisms a domain if one was passed from the Web server If you access resources using an account that is authenticated by a Web server's authentication provider, · if the Web server passes credentials that contain a For details, see Trusted U Connections Trusted SAS Peer Sessions Authenticated via Trusted Peer Mechanisms domain for a SAS peer session connection from a host other than Windows, the domain specified by AUTHPROVIDERDOMAIN If the SAS peer connection If the session connects from a Windows host, then you should have a login that includes a domain, e.g., Sales\tara .
-For details, see Trusted P Session Connections.
+Users Authenticated via Trusted User Mechanisms a domain if one was passed from the Web server If you access resources using an account that is authenticated by a Web server's authentication provider, if the Web server passes credentials that contain a domain, specify a domain.
+For example, WINNT\tara . if the Web server does not pass user credentials that contain a domain, do not specify a domain.
+For example, tara .
+For details, see Trusted L Connections Trusted SAS Peer Sessions Authenticated via Trusted Peer Mechanisms If the SAS peer session connects from a Windows host, the Windows domain.
+If the AUTHPROVIDERDOMAIN option associates a default domain for a SAS peer session connection from a host other than Windows, the domain specified by AUTHPROVIDERDOMAIN If the SAS peer connection does not connect from Windows and the AUTHPROVIDERDOMAIN option is not used to associate a default domain, no qualifier is required.
+If the session connects from a Windows host, then you should have a login that includes a domain (for example, Sales\tara).
+If the target server is invoked using -authproviderdomain (HOSTUSER:Sales) then you should have a login that includes a domain (for example, tara@Sales).